ajsantos08/Critical-Mass-Application/README.md

 Devon Crawford
 https://www.youtube.com/watch?v=0ZeO0IQaJ-A

 I have been following these two youtubers who document their life as current/former software engineer students.
 Jarvis is a software engineer graduate who interned at google and worked at Patreon.
 When I first watched Jarvis' video, it was one of the few 'A day in the life' videos for software developers/programmers.
-These videos gave me a glimpse of the software engineering work culture and watching them made me excited to jump into the workforce.
+These videos gave me a glimpse of the work culture and watching them made me excited to jump into the workforce.

 Devon Crawford is a software engineer student who makes vlogs of his projects and life while studying.
 His most recent video is a vlog of him creating a program that edits his own videos.
+I find his ideas inspiring due to their usefulness.
+Having a program automate actions such as his experiment would save a lot of time and effort for YouTubers like Devon.

 https://amplyfm.com/